310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 Are you serious… so I really *do* have to go all the way and report this by myself?
 Ahh, I didn’t sign up for all this running and sweat~!
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
-kaoru ran off. still, it sounds like something troublesome is brewing, doesn’t it~?
+kaoru ran off. still, it sounds like [something] troublesome is brewing, doesn’t it~?
 {% endbubble %}

 {% bubble Tetora %}